AugurProject/whitepaper/README.md

 ### Questions

-If you have any questions, please join the [Augur Discord](https://augur.net/invite) and ask in the #translations channel.
+If you have any questions, please join the [Augur Discord](https://augur.net/invite) and ask in the #whitepaper channel.